-resident although temporarily absent from the state for varying intervals of time.
+An individual who maintains a home, apartment or other place of abode in Mississippi, or who exercises the rights of citizenship in Mississippi by meeting the requirements as a voter or who enjoys the benefits of homestead exemption, is a legal resident of the State of Mississippi and remains a resident although temporarily absent from the state for varying intervals of time.
 An individual remains a legal resident of Mississippi until citizenship rights are relinquished and a new legal residence is established.
 Changes in driver's license, vehicle tags, voter registration, and property taxes show intent to change legal residence.

-What is my status if I moved into or out of Mississippi in 2017?
+What is my status if I moved into or out of Mississippi in 2018?